 What is a Health Spending Account?

 A Health Spending Account is a fixed-dollar-limit individual employee account that reimburses for a variety of health and dental expenses.
-If you or your dependents incur any medical expense that is not covered by your provincial health insurance plan or another group benefit plan and have an HSA, you may be able to claim the medical expense through it.
+If you or your dependents incur any healthcare expense that is not covered by your provincial health insurance plan or another group benefit plan and have an HSA, you may be able to claim the expense through it.

 Each Health Care Spending Account is unique to its organization and not all employers in Canada offer it to its employees.